benjaminheath238/MinecraftAssetMaker/README.md

 ## Setup

-1. Dowload binary from latest [here](https://github.com/benjaminheath238/MinecraftAssetMaker/releases/latest)
-2. Create file `config.mcam`
+1. Create file `config.mcam`
-3. Setup script
+2. Setup script
-4. Execute binary
+3. Execute binary

 ## How to use